docker/docs/engine/security/https.md

 > Only works on Linux
 >
-> These TLS commands will only generate a working set of certificates on Linux.
+> These TLS commands only generate a working set of certificates on Linux.
 > macOS comes with a version of OpenSSL that is incompatible with the
 > certificates that Docker requires.
 {:.important}